Old Xaverians Football Club: History

 The club was established in 1923 by four alumni of Xavier College of Kew.
 The team entered to the Metropolitan Amateur Football Association where it started to compete at a very high standard among other Old boy football associations.
 After a first difficult season, the club realised it would need to recruit new players.

 The cost of running a football club in these days, even in an amateur organisation such as we play under, is very high.
 Umpires and trainers' fees, material and sundry expenses were the means of us spending sixty pounds or so, and it is to the great credit of members that mainly through their efforts this amount has been cleared to within a few pounds.

 — Gerald Honan, the first club secretary.

-Rivalry

-From right when the Old Xaverians football club was formed in the 1920s, a lasting rivalry with the St Kevins old boys football club begun.
-Even lasting to today with it being the biggest game on both teams calendar.
-This rivalry carry's through from school football between the two private schools.